nbousselham/tractusx/coreservices/partsrelationshipservice/connector/edc-transfer-process-watchdog/README.md

 The watchdog thread can be configured with the following properties:

-* `edc.watchdog.period`: period in seconds (decimal values allowed) for polling for running transfer processes with default of 1s.
+* `edc.watchdog.interval`: polling interval in seconds (decimal values allowed) for running transfer processes with default of 1s.
 * `edc.watchdog.timeout`: timeout in seconds (decimal values allowed) after which processes are cancelled with default of 60s.

 ## Known issues